How do I apply for benefits?

 You can switch benefits once a year, between the months of September and May.
 Please contact the Plan office for more information on which benefits currently have slots available for you to switch to.

-Where is my benefit check?
+Where is my reimbursement?

 Usually, if you do not receive reimbursement as expected, it is because the participant forgot to send in the affidavit they received with their award letter or one of the other reimbursement forms.
 For details on what paperwork you need to submit to get reimbursed, visit the Get Paid page.
 In other cases, the delay is because the Plan office has an outdated address for the participant.
 If you move during the Plan year, you should notify the Plan office right away so we can make sure you get reimbursed on time.